-Component C consists of the number of serious electrical incidents, including fatalities, which occur within a utility's territory.
 Niagara-on-the-Lake Hydro has had no fatalities and no serious incidents within its territory since incorporation in 2000.
-To maintain this high level of safety, efforts are continually made to identify areas of concern and then modify access to these areas by erecting additional barriers and further restricting access to these locations.
+To maintain this high level of safety, efforts are continually made to identify areas of concern and address these concerns by changes in procedures or by modifying access to physical areas.

-NOTL Hydro's over-riding priority is safety of the public and its employees.
+Niagara-on-the-Lake Hydro's over-riding priority is safety of the public and its employees.
 In 2012, NOTL Hydro was the first local distribution company to receive the Infrastructure Health and Safety Association's "Zero Quest - Sustainability" award.